< Back to History Menu | Main Menu | Site Map | Search | Contact

 The term limn is an archaic verb meaning "to represent in drawing or painting".
 Limn derives from the medieval English and French words for illuminate whose Latin root (inluminare) meant "to light up" or "to embellish".
 The illuminated manuscript of the middle ages was intended to "shed light" on the sacred word.
 The drawings in this show are titled Limns to suggest historical continuity with that aspect of medieval illumination that attempted to shed light on realities known to the spirit, but unseen.

-In our complex 20th century life the treasures of the spirit within us tend to be encumbered with objects, things, and everyday business.
-To enter one's imagination, to play, to delight in the gift of the human spirit - these are "free" activities that break through that prison and nurture the human quality of life.
+In our 20th century life the treasures of the spirit within us tend to be encumbered with objects, things, and everyday business.
+To enter one's imagination, to play, to delight in the gift of the human spirit - these are "free" activities that break through that prison and nurture the human experience of life.
 Through these paintings and drawings I have attempted to enter that imagining mode in the life of the spirit and to evoke some of its treasures.

-Minneapolis, November 1972
+Roman Verostko, Minneapolis, November 1972